clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 * exposeJmxPort:  When set to `true` it exposes the JMX port as part of the Kubernetes headless service.
 It should be used together with `enableAdditionalFilesConfigMap` in order to provide authentication files needed for JMX when the remote connections are allowed.
 When set to `false` only local access through 127.0.0.1 is granted and no additional authentication is needed.
 * enableClientToolsPod:  If set to `true`, an additional pod independent from the cluster is deployed, this pod contains various Cassandra client tools and mounts test profiles located under `<helm-chart-dir>/files/testProfiles` to `/testProfiles` inside the pod.
 This pod is useful to test and launch benchmarks
 * enableAdditionalFilesConfigMap:  When set to true, it takes the files located in `<helm-chart-dir>/files/additionalFiles` and mount them in `/etc/cassandra` inside the pods, some additional files for cassandra can be stored here, such as JMX auth files
-* jvmOpts.enabled:  If set to `true` the environment variable `JVM_OPTS` is overriden with the value provided on jvmOpts.value
+* jvmOpts.enabled:  If set to `true` the environment variable `JVM_OPTS` is overridden with the value provided on jvmOpts.value
 * jvmOpts.value: Sets the value of the environment variable `JVM_OPTS`, in this way some java runtime configurations can be provided such as RAM heap usage
 * resources.enabled:  if set to `true`, the resource constraints are set on each pod using the values under resources.requests and resources.limits
 * resources.requests.memory: Initial resource allocation for each pod in the cluster